 Meaning and History

-Despite being founded at the beginning of the 20th century, the first logo appeared closer to the 1950s.
+Although the company was founded at the beginning of the 20th century, its first logo did not appear until the 1950s.
 The discrepancy is related to the company’s dual birth.
 In 1914, the founders named the enterprise M&M Manufacturing Company and dealt with tire repair kits.
 The world-famous Cooper Tires emerged in 1946, when they determined the exact direction of their activities and changed the name.
 The company is distinguished by its consistency and, until its 2021 acquisition, introduced only two logos.

 What is Cooper Tires?